michaelkirk/rails/guides/source/security.md

 NOTE: _Almost every web application has to deal with authorization and authentication.
 Instead of rolling your own, it is advisable to use common plug-ins.
 But keep them up-to-date, too.
 A few additional precautions can make your application even more secure._

 There are a number of authentication plug-ins for Rails available.
-Good ones, such as the popular [devise](https://github.com/heartcombo/devise) and [authlogic](https://github.com/binarylogic/authlogic), store only encrypted passwords, not plain-text passwords.
-Since Rails 3.1 you can also use the built-in [`has_secure_password`](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) method which supports password encryption, confirmation, and recovery mechanisms.
+Good ones, such as the popular [devise](https://github.com/heartcombo/devise) and [authlogic](https://github.com/binarylogic/authlogic), store only cryptographically hashed passwords, not plain-text passwords.
+Since Rails 3.1 you can also use the built-in [`has_secure_password`](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) method which supports password hashing, confirmation, and recovery mechanisms.

 ### Brute-Forcing Accounts